Working in Israel?

 Nowadays, working in Israel means participating in a more liberal and diversified market economy characterized by a highly developed high-tech industry and a booming export sector.
-Israel has recovered from the worldwide economic crisis of 2008/2009 and the Arab Spring of 2011 fairly quickly.
+Israel recovered from the worldwide economic crisis of 2008/2009 and the Arab Spring of 2011 fairly quickly.

-With regard to both labor force and the gross domestic product, working in Israel’s primary sector has lost much of its importance.
-Israeli agriculture produces citrus fruit, vegetables, poultry, and dairy products, but it contributes a mere 2.5% to the GDP.
+With regard to both the labor force and the gross domestic product, Israel’s primary sector has lost much of its importance.
+Israeli agriculture produces citrus fruit, vegetables, poultry, and dairy products, but it contributes a mere 2.1% to the GDP.

-Israel’s industries, by comparison, create nearly one third of the gross domestic product.
-The number of laborers working in Israel’s garment industry has decreased significantly: The production of textiles and footwear is often outsourced to developing countries and emerging economies with cheaper labor costs.
+Israel’s industries, by comparison, contribute over a quarter of the gross domestic product to the national economy.
+The number of laborers working in Israel’s garment industry has decreased significantly: the production of textiles and footwear is often outsourced to developing countries and emerging economies with cheaper labor costs.
 However, other manufacturing industries, such as metalworking, the chemical industry, or diamond cutting, are still very much a part of the Israeli economy.

 The best field for working in Israel is the high-tech industry.
 The country’s research universities provide an excellent education for graduates of the natural sciences or computer science who plan to enter one of Israel’s high-tech companies or research & development facilities.
 As a country lacking in natural resources, including most fossil fuels and even water, it’s hardly surprising that scientists working in Israel have made great progress in water conservation, desalination, and alternative energies.

 There is also a prospering aerospace sector.
-Lots of employees working in Israel’s aerospace industry are actually involved in defense projects, but they have made important contributions to civilian aeronautics too, e.g. communication satellites.
+Lots of employees working in Israel’s aerospace industry are actually involved in defense projects, but they have made important contributions to civilian aeronautics too, for example communication satellites.
 Last but not least, numerous researchers, engineers, and entrepreneurs working in Israel are employed in IT/CT, electronics, as well as the life and health sciences.
-Stem-cell research, new software, or biomedical equipment, such as a “Smart Hand” prosthesis, are but a few examples of recent developments in these fields.
+Stem cell research, new software, or biomedical equipment, such as “Smart Hand” prostheses, are but a few examples of recent developments in these fields.

-As far as the tertiary sector is concerned, the biggest employers for people interested in working in Israel’s service industry – in addition to the large public sector – are finance and tourism.
-Venture capital might be of particular interest: After all, countless new high-tech enterprises need funding.
+The most significant employers in Israel’s tertiary sector (aside from the public sector) are the finance and tourism industries.
+Venture capital might be of particular interest: after all, countless new high-tech enterprises need funding.
 In the “Silicon Wadi”, start-ups spring up like mushrooms.
 On a per capita basis, Israel has one of the highest quotas of start-ups worldwide.